FelicityAmiao/Gradle-builds-Java-projects-2019-7-12-8-47-48-372/README.md

 ## Practice Requirement
 1. Use Gradle command line to build Java project 	//gradle init
-2. Use Gradle to compile Javap project
+2. Use Gradle to compile Javap project	//gradle build
 3. Use Gradle run automatic test
 4. Use Gradle to add ideaplug-in, and generate Intellj Idea project files
 5. Use Gradle to run program to output "This is a Gradle Project" to command line